BasicCode/4DSystems_Pixxi_Serial_STM32/README.md

 ## Usage
 An example program is included in *main.cpp* which initialises the display, initialises the SD / FLASH storage, and displays some shaped.
+* Initialise your favourite UART port at **115200 baud**, 8-bit, no parity, single stop bit.
-* Create an instance of the Pixxi Serial class.
+* Create an instance of the Pixxi Serial class with a pointer to the above UART port.
 ```
 Pixxi_Serial_4DLib Display(&huart1);
 ```